MarkusG/setter/notes.md

 shapes with the same area.
 We'll need to determine duplicity by the points of the contours themselves, which I don't think will be too hard.

+Actually, we don't even need to worry about determining similarity.
+We have hierarchy data, and we're only concerned about two hierarchical levels - the top one (where the card outlines lie) and the bottom one (where the shape outlines lie).
+Thus, we should have exactly 12 card outlines at the top hierarchy level, and a variable (but correct) number of shape outlines at the bottom level.

+Success!
+We can successfully determine which contours are card outlines based on the fact that they're at the top of the hierarchy.
+Let's see if a similar method is possible for the shape outlines.
+One problem could be that the "bottom" of the hierarchy may not contain all the shape outlines, as different shapes may have different numbers of duplicate outlines detected.
+On second thought, forget the bottom of the hierarchy.
+Let's just start with a card outline, go one hierarchy level down, and then we should have the correct number of contours... except we might not be able to distinguish which shapes belong to which cards.
+Let's play around with it and see.

+Well, regardless of whether or not we can tell which card a shape belongs to based on hierarchy data (I doubt we can), we should still get a set of contours that's 1:1 with the actual shapes on the cards.
+We can check if a point on a shape contour is inside a card to determine ownership.

+Wow, that was completely wrong.
+THe whole point of this is that we have duplicate *nested* contours for everything, including card outlines.
+So the contours that are one level down from the top will most likely be duplicate card outlines, of which we have an unknown number.